davout1806/rpg-card-monster-generator/README.md

 How to
 =
-1. Create a tab delimited file card_data.txt make sure it includes the field headers in the first row.
+1. Create a tab delimited file card_data.txt make sure it includes the field headers (see Required Fields below) in the first row.
 Example: see card_data.txt (Includes data for the jester's Deathlock (http://www.enworld.org/forum/5emonsters/showentry.php?e=22) and Huecuva (http://www.enworld.org/forum/5emonsters/showentry.php?e=38).)

 2. run 'php JsonGenerator.php'